ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_GS2.md

 1. So for IID, since after coarse search the best values appears in 0.01-1.0, finer searches could be done within {0.01, 0.02, 0.05, 0.1, 0.2, 0.5, 1.0} according to the above resolution.
     * According to the previous search trials, reasonable finer searches can be narrowed to **{0.05, 0.1, 0.2}**.
     * Since candidate lr=0.08 no longer exists and lr=0.05 is very likely not better than 0.08, so existing search results will be updated by comparison between 0.1 and 0.2.
     * (Update) lr=0.2 is likely to cause instability in real test runs.
-Instead, finer search in {0.07, 0.1, 0.15} can be used, which is calculated as per multiplicative factors {6.8, 10, 1.5} obtained from resolution $10^(1/6)$.
+If so, finer search in {0.07, 0.1, 0.15} can be used, which is calculated as per multiplicative factors {6.8, 10, 1.5} obtained from resolution $10^(1/6)$.
 2. Similarly for non-IID, best values are likely to appear around 0.001-0.1, so that finer searches could be done witin {0.001, 0.002, 0.005, 0.01, 0.02, 0.05, 0.1}.
     * According to the previous search trials, reasonable finer searches can be narrowed done to **{0.01, 0.02, 0.05}**.
     * Since candidate lr=0.04 no longer exists and lr=0.06 is better than 0.04 according to existing trials, so existing search results indicating lr=0.04 can be replaced by 0.05.
 However, there may not be significant differences.